WCOL-FM

-WCOL-FM (92.3 MHz) – branded 92.3 WCOL – is a commercial country music radio station licensed to Columbus, Ohio, serving the Columbus metro area.
-Owned by iHeartMedia, the WCOL-FM studios are located in Downtown Columbus, while its transmitter resides northwest of downtown on the WBNS-TV tower.
-In addition to a standard analog transmission, WCOL-FM broadcasts over one HD Radio channel, and streams online via iHeartRadio.
+WCOL-FM (92.3 FM) is a commercial radio station licensed to Columbus, Ohio, United States, serving the Columbus metro area.
+Owned by IHeartMedia, it features a country format, with studios in Downtown Columbus and transmitter sited northwest of downtown on the WBNS-TV tower.
+In addition to a standard analog transmission, WCOL-FM broadcasts over HD Radio and streams online via iHeartRadio.

 History

 WCOL-FM's HD Radio Channels on a SPARC Radio with PSD.

 WCOL-FM first came on the air in 1948.
 In the early 1970s, it carried religious programming in the daytime and rock music in the evening.

 1970 through 1978, WCOL-FM was known as "Stereo Rock 92" and offered programming as an eclectic album-oriented rock (AOR) station, and was moderately popular.

 The on-air mix included Jazz, soul, country and spoken word recordings and focused on local and regionally recorded music.
 The programming had the support of management but even after dropping the religious programming and going 24 hour AOR, it was difficult for the station's sales staff to understand, and thus to monetize.

 Where the station had modest financial success, the cultural impact has been proven over the decades.

 And from 1978 and throughout the 1980s, the station used the WXGT call letters and relaunched as "The All New 92X FM, WXGT".
 When 92X was launched it went to a Top 40/CHR format.
 During this period then locally famous Suzy Waud hosted evenings; in the latter part of the mid-to-late 1980s, 92X went into a Rock/40 format.